Machine Learning to Improve Groebner Basis Construction

 For further details contact: Dr Matthew England

-The Research Centre for Data Science (CDS) is based in the Faculty of Engineering, Environment and Computing (EEC) of Coventry University.
+The Research Centre for Computational Science and Mathematical Modelling (CSM) is based in the Faculty of Engineering, Environment and Computing (EEC) of Coventry University.
 It provides a hub to develop cutting edge research in the areas of Artificial Intelligence, Data Science and Future Computing Technologies.
 The centre has a vocation to push the boundaries of both fundamental science and practical applications.